WHAT ARE WE

-The CGIAR System Organization is a global research partnership for a food-secure future.
+CGIAR is a global research partnership for a food-secure future.
 CGIAR science is dedicated to reducing poverty, enhancing food and nutrition security, and improving natural resources and ecosystem services.
 Its research is carried out by 15 CGIAR centers, including CIMMYT.

-- Climate Change, Agriculture and Food Security.
 CCAFS generates evidence and supports adoption of climate-smart agricultural policies, practices, and services that alleviate poverty, increase gender equity, and support sustainable landscapes.
-MAIZE and WHEAT contributions include drought and heat tolerant crop varieties and resource-conserving practices that help reduce emissions and allow farmers to adapt to climate change effects such as rising temperatures and more erratic rainfall.
+Our contributions include drought and heat tolerant crop varieties and resource-conserving practices that help reduce emissions and allow farmers to adapt to climate change effects such as rising temperatures and more erratic rainfall.

 PIM pursues research to support for policies that help poor farmers improve their lives; produce nutritious and affordable foods; and protect the soil, water, and biodiversity in rural landscapes.
 As part of this, MAIZE and WHEAT work to prioritize, target, understand, and enhance wheat and maize interventions and value chains to make the greatest impact.

 One CGIAR is a dynamic reformulation of CGIAR\’s partnerships, knowledge, assets, and global presence, aiming for greater integration in the face of the interdependent challenges facing today\’s world.

 A unified CGIAR comprises of:

 Working under a unified vision, CGIAR scientific innovations for food, land and water systems can be deployed faster, at a larger scale, and at reduced cost, having greater impact where they are needed the most.
 This will provide our beneficiaries around the world with more sustainable ways to grow, catch, transport, process, trade, and consume safe and nutritious food.Visit One CGIAR